 The respondent initially ran away from the police in Thessaloniki when he was apprehended but he was soon caught.
-There were about 10 officers in 2 cars, who spoke Greek.
+There were about 10 men in uniform in 2 cars, who spoke Greek.
 Most of them were dressed in blue uniforms and some were wearing plain sage green uniforms with balaclavas.
 Those who wore masks “specialised in beating, they are the only ones who beat us” explained the respondent.
 The police told him not to worry and that they were going to take him to a camp.
 But, instead, he was taken to Komotini.
 They were also given some documents to sign before they were taken to Komotini and thus were under the assumption that they were going to be taken to a camp, but instead they were taken to a detention facility.
 They were taken in an old white van and a Volkswagen car, both did not have number plates, according to the respondent.
 The journey took about 2 hours and the driving was so reckless that the people in the vehicle kept colliding with each other as they had nothing to hold on to.

 When they arrived, it was raining.
 The respondent described the place of detention as in the middle of Komotini, close to the highway.
 The respondent recalls seeing a notable building about 10 minutes before they stopped at a gas station in Komotini.
 Based on this description, the interviewer assumed it must have been the Komotini Police Department and showed the respondent pictures of it who confirmed it.